-An archaeologist from the United States, Dr. Bastian Van Elderen is working in conjunction with the Jordan Department of Antiquities following his discovery of an ancient Christian Church near Amman in August.
+Background: An archaeologist from the United States, Dr. Bastian Van Elderen is working in conjunction with the Jordan Department of Antiquities following his discovery of an ancient Christian Church near Amman in August.

 Dr. Van Elderen, Head of the American Centre for Oriental Research, reported the discovery of traces of mosaic floors.
 They consisted of intricate interlocking geometric designs, evidence of the perfection of techniques of Byzantine craftsmen between the eleventh and twelfth centuries.